simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/pycmap_cruise_track.rst.txt

     |

     :Parameters:
-        **cruiseName: string**
+        **cruiseName: list of string**
-            The official cruise name.
+            A list of cruise official names.
 If applicable, you may also use cruise "nickname" ('Diel', 'Gradients_1' ...).
 A full list of cruise names can be retrieved using `cruises()`_ method.

-    :returns\:: list of graph objects
+    :returns\:: void
         This method has no returns.

 |